Direct detection of dark photon dark matter using radio telescopes

-\textit{\textbf{Constraints from FAST observation data}}-- The FAST telescope is currently the largest filled-aperture radio telescope.
-Its designed total bandwidth is from 70 MHz to 3 GHz, and its current frequency resolution is ${\cal B} = 7.63$ kHz, and its designed sensitivity is SEFD$^{-1}$ = 2000 m$^2/$K~\cite{2011IJMPD..20..989N, 2020Innov...100053Q}.
-During observation, a 300 meter aperture instantaneous paraboloid is formed to reflect and focus the EM wave onto the feed.
-For DPDM observation, the induced EM wave cannot be focused on the feed, and therefore the sensitivity suffers from the factor of $\lambda^2/{\cal A}$, as shown in Eq.~(\ref{eq:dish}).
-The simulation result of the DPDM induced EM spectral flux density detected by the FAST receiver is \bea S^{\rm eqv}_{\rm FAST}\equiv I^{\rm eqv}_{\rm FAST} / \mathcal{B} \approx 9\times 10^{20} \epsilon^2 ~{\rm Jansky}, \eea which turns out to be almost independent of the DPDM frequency.
-More details can be found in SUPP.
-Thus, by requiring $S^{\rm eqv}_{\rm FAST} > S_{\rm min}$, we can calculate the sensitivity of the FAST telescope.
-Assuming one hour observation time, the result is shown as the red dashed curve in Fig.~\ref{fig:fin}.
+\textit{\textbf{Constraints from FAST observation data}}-- FAST is currently the largest filled-aperture radio telescope.
+Its designed total bandwidth is from 70 MHz to 3 GHz with the current frequency resolution ${\cal B} = 7.63$ kHz and designed sensitivity SEFD$^{-1}$ = 2000 m$^2/$K~\cite{2011IJMPD..20..989N, 2020Innov...100053Q}.
+During observation, a 300-meter aperture instantaneous paraboloid is formed to reflect and focus the EM wave into the feed.
+The DPDM-induced EM wave is not focusing and therefore suffers from the suppression factor, $\lambda^2/{\cal A}$; see~(\ref{eq:dish}).
+The simulation of the factor ${\cal C}$ for FAST at different frequencies is detailed in Sec.~\ref{sec:C-FAST-simulation} of SUPP, from which we can calculate the DPDM-induced EM spectral flux density detected by FAST,